 - Do most of your meals contain foods prepared without sugar, fat or salt?

 - Are you limiting your meat intake to less than four ounces a day?

 Vegetables are among the best foods you can eat to promote healthy weight loss, so go wild with them!
 Say yes to every color vegetable, from dark green to red to orange to yellow.
 It's even okay to green light starchy vegetables like potatoes, corn and yams.
 Just make sure to steer clear of vegetable juices as the juicing process strips essential fibers and nutrients from the veggies.

 As we teach in our education program at the Pritikin Longevity Center, add more vegetables to every meal.
 For example, you might double the amount of veggies you put on your sandwiches, toss in a few extra vegetables to your soups and only order nutrient-rich veggie sides when you're out to eat.

 When you go out for lunch or dinner, fill up on a vegetable-heavy salad before your entree or in place of one.
 This way, you'll be less likely to fill up on a calorie-rich meal.
-When it comes to dressing, however, Dr. Jay Kenney, Nutrition Research Specialist at the Pritikin Longevity Center & Spa, said you need to be cautious.
+When it comes to dressing, however, Kimberly Gomer, Director of Nutrition at the Pritikin Longevity Center & Spa, said you need to be cautious.